Huawei-msm8937/local_manifest/README.md

-LineageOS For Huawei P9 Lite Smart codename ("diego")
+TWRP For Huawei P9 Lite Smart codename ("diego")
 ==========================================

-Initializing:

-First, create a folder to hold the source code:

-	mkdir ~/lineage13

-Next, naviate into that new directory via the terminal:

-	cd ~/lineage13

-To initialize your local repository using the Turbo ROM trees, use this command:

-	repo init -u git://github.com/LineageOS/android.git -b cm-13.0
+Use bootable-recovery from OmniRom

 Also add the local manifests: